-Reginald Lake is a very nice lake, there are some fair sized trout here and a few very nice campsites.
-Its in close proximity to Campbell River and very easy to reach.
+Reginald Lake on Vancouver Island is a very nice lake, there are some fair-sized trout here and a few very nice campsites.
+It’s in close proximity to Campbell River and very easy to reach.
 Nice for camping, fishing or just a picnic.

 You reach Reginald Lake via beavertail lake rd, just continue past the campsite on beavertail and watch for the access road to the lake, its a rough road and easy to miss.

-You can reach beavertail lake and miller creek in the same area and there is great camping at both areas along with boat ramps and toilets.
+You can reach beavertail lake and miller creek in the same area and there is great camping in both areas along with boat ramps and toilets.